sumitsinghwp/Video-and-Audio-Player-Desing/video-audio-player/README.md

 1. Connect to your server using a FTP client and navigate to the plugin directory.
 2. Upload the files you want to use/load in the corresponding directories inside the `assets` directory.
-3. Edit `plugin.php` and use the commented sample code as an example to add enqueue or other site-specific code.
-While there you may also want to edit the plugin's header with your name, plugin and author URLs etc.

 ## Changelog ##